 - meeting of timelines for completing individual tasks

 - the effectiveness and efficiency of assurance arrangements

 The review team should make a record of the key issues identified and distribute the document among the various contributors for comment/confirmation.
 The record should outline any corrective action to be taken, and allocate responsibility for those actions.

 12.1.2 Consultation and distribution for the review

-An assessment should involve key members of the finance team as well as representatives of any other contributors to the financial statements, such as business areas, accountable authority, the audit committee, internal audit and the ANAO.
+An assessment should involve key members of the financial statements team as well as representatives of any other contributors to the financial statements, such as business areas, accountable authority, the audit committee, internal audit and the auditor.
 It should also involve any new members of the team so they can appreciate the strengths and weaknesses of the previous year’s process.
 Larger organisations with many contributors may find it useful to supplement discussions with a survey of business areas and other stakeholders.